What Is Synecdoche?

 Synecdoche is a form of metonymy.
 The key difference between the two literary devices is metonymy can substitute a term that is not part of the whole for the thing being described.
 For instance, in the expression, “The pen is mightier than the sword,” there are two metonymies.
 “Pen” stands for the written word, and “sword” stands for physical combat.
 Neither a pen nor a sword is part of the whole being described, so this cannot be synecdoche.

 However, it is sometimes hard to distinguish between the two terms.
 In Introducing Metaphor, Murray Knowles and Rosamund Moon note that using the term “plastic” for credit could be synecdoche, since credit cards are made of plastic.
-But the word “plastic” also means flexible, so the term could refer to the entire system of credit, making the term a form of metonymy instead.
+But the word “plastic” also means flexible, so the term could refer to the entire system of credit, making the term a form of metonymy, and not synecdoche.

 Do you find this confusing?
-So do many scholars, who have decided it’s more trouble than it’s worth to figure out which is which.
+So do many scholars, who have decided it’s more trouble than it’s worth to distinguish synecdoche from metonymy.

 Examples of Synecdoche